Life Span: short-lived perennial

 Recommended Uses: Given the proper support this plant makes an excellent climbing vine hedge.

 Considerations: This plant spreads using stoloniferous rhizome just beneath the ground surface.
 In areas with loose sand or mulch it can spread like wildflower sprouting up at some distance away from the mother plant.

 Its ability to climb using tendrils can make it a problem for slow growing bushes.

 Propagation: Once the egg-like fruit has dried and shriveled the fruit (maypop) can be cut open revealing brown seeds.
 It is best to plant the seeds immediately after removing the pulp surrounding them.
 Passion vine can also be grown from cuttings - make sure and keep moist till established.

 Soil pH Range: 6.1 to 7.8

-Purple Passionflower is larval host plant for numerous butterfly, including Gulf Fritillary, (Agraulis vanillae), Zebra Longwing (Heliconius charithonia), the state butterfly of Florida.
-It also is host to the Crimson patch longwing (Heliconius erato), Red banded hairstreak (Calycopis cecrops)and Julia heliconian (Dryas iulia), butterflies.
+Purple passionflower is larval host plant for numerous butterfly species, including Gulf Fritillary, (Agraulis vanillae), and Zebra Longwing (Heliconius charithonia), the state butterfly of Florida.
+It also is host to the Crimson Patch Longwing (Heliconius erato), Red-banded hairstreak (Calycopis cecrops)and Julia Heliconian (Dryas iulia) butterflies.

-The young tendrils of Passion Vine are eaten by wild turkey.
+The young tendrils of purple passion vine are eaten by wild turkey.